 Since 2018, residents and visitors in California who are at least 21 years old have had the right to purchase, possess, and use marijuana.
-However, marijuana use is not carte blanche in the state, there are some restrictions as to where the drug can be consumed.
-For example, it is illegal to smoke while driving a motor vehicle on public roadways.
-If you are caught doing so, you can be subject to penalties that include incarceration or loss of driving privileges.
+However, it is illegal to smoke marijuana and drive in California.

 Generally, law enforcement officers make contact with individuals who they suspect are driving while smoking marijuana in the following circumstances:

-- The officer contacted the driver at a DUI checkpoint and detected the smell of marijuana in the vehicle, or the presence of an open marijuana container or paraphernalia in the vehicle.
+- The officer contacted the driver at a DUI checkpoint and detected the smell of marijuana in the vehicle or the presence of an open marijuana container or paraphernalia in the vehicle.

 The Potential Penalties of a Marijuana DUI